Revo1999/cds-vis/assignment4/README.md

 GDL data points from 1840 is at the graph hitting zero, this is due to not having any datapoints for this period at all.

-Generally it's hard to attribute the evolution in graphs to specific technology og journalistic practices, it might be a combination, though it's evident that mtcnn face detection finds more faces per page, on more percent of the scanned images have faces generally trending towards a rise for all newspapers from 1880 onward.
+Generally it's hard to attribute the evolution in graphs to specific technology or journalistic practices, it might be a combination, though it's evident that MTCNN face detection finds more faces per page, on more percent of the scanned images have faces generally trending towards a rise for all newspapers from 1880 onward.
 Especially IMP explodes which i attribute mainly to journalistic practices for this newspaper.
 As the other two newspaper have the same conditions technologically.

 ## Limitations & possible improvements

 ### To Batch or not to Batch?

 The code is fairly ressource intensive.
-While the code is written so it doesn't utilize batch processing, while mtcnn batch processing requires the images to have the same dimensions (if you try it will tell you so in the console).
+While the code is written so it doesn't utilize batch processing, while MTCNN batch processing requires the images to have the same dimensions (if you try it will tell you so in the console).
 To explore the idea a bit more, there is 4624 images, hence an overlap in image dimensions could be present.
 I've looked at the images, and organized them by image size [Analyzer.py](https://github.com/Revo1999/cds-vis/blob/main/assignment4/analysis/analyzer.py).
 In the table [dimensionchart.csv](https://github.com/Revo1999/cds-vis/blob/main/assignment4/analysis/dimensionchart.csv), it shows has 354 entries meaning you would have to have 354 different batches.
 This is without any modification of the images, this might improve performance, given that batch-processing often is faster than individual processing when using models.

 I've abandoned the idea, due to the dataset having a couple of pictures, with missing bites, an issue Pillow's ```img.verify() ``` can't detect.
 This would then make a whole batch unprocessable, and will first tell you when it gives an error, again leading to loss in efficiency, because the code needs to be rerun.
-In the current state if an individual image cant be processed by mtcnn it will continue without it (it's in a try/except statement).
+In the current state if an individual image cant be processed by MTCNN it will continue without it (it's in a try/except statement).
 While other dataset with uniform picture width and heights, might benefit from using batch processing, defect images cause it trouble.
 The code is therefore written to accommodate damaged files, and different image sizes.

 ### Face-detection